keith-turner/typo/README.md

 order.
 Typo is not an ORM layer, its purpose is to make it easy to read and write Java objects to the Accumulo key fields and value that sort correctly.

-This project is an experiment and its API may change drastically.

 Below is a simple example of reading and writing data to Accumulo using Typo.

 ```java